About the RCII

 Science student, with a concentration in International Affairs.

-Brian is a senior at Georgia State University.
-He is a Political Science major, with a concentration in International Affairs.
+Katie is a senior at Oglethorpe University.
+She is a double major in Economics and Philosophy with a concentration in Economic Policy.

 How to get involved